danielsaidi/RichTextKit/README.md

     <img src ="Resources/Demo.jpg" />
 </p>

 This editor supports text styles (bold, italic, underline, etc.), fonts, font sizes, colors, text alignments, image attachments, and much more.

 The `RichTextEditor` is powered by a multi-platform `RichTextView` that bridges `UITextView` and `NSTextView` and adds APIs to make them work more alike on all platforms.

+If you just want to view rich text, you can use the `RichTextViewer` SwiftUI view.